Jal5452/Jal-BugReports/.github/ISSUE_TEMPLATE/first-feature-request-.md

 ---
-name: Feature request 2
+name: 'First Feature request '
-about: Suggest an idea for this project
+about: Suggest for the valorant game
 title: ''
 labels: ''
 assignees: ''